au-ts/sddf/README.md

 nix develop
 ```

+Note that this will set the `MICROKIT_SDK` environment variable to the SDK path.

 ## Examples

 You can find examples making use of the sDDF in the `examples/` directory.
 Each example has its